Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Bounding the Support of Fractional Edge Covers

+The proof of Lemma~\ref{properf} establishes a correspondence between solutions of $LP(S,U)$ and edge weight functions.
+We will implicitly extend notions for edge weight functions (like their weight) to solutions of $LP(S,U)$ via this correspondence for the rest of this section.

-As stated above, in case the optimal value of $LP({\bf S},U)$ is greater than $k$ we are going to demonstrate existence of a bounded extension of $({\bf S},U)$.
-The first step towards identifying such an extension is to identify the extending element of ${\bf S}$.
-Combining Lemma~\ref{dnk} from Section~\ref{sec:prelim} with Lemma~\ref{upper} below, we observe that ${\bf S}$ has an element $S^*$ such that $\gamma(S^*)$ is \emph{much} smaller than $1$.
+As stated above, in case the optimal value of $LP({\bf S},U)$ is greater than $k$, we are going to demonstrate the existence of a bounded extension of $({\bf S},U)$.
+The first step towards identifying such an extension is to identify the extended element of ${\bf S}$.
+Combining Lemma~\ref{dnk} from Section~\ref{sec:prelim} with Lemma~\ref{upper} below, we observe that ${\bf S}$ has an element $S^*$ such that $\gamma(S^*)$ is bounded away from $1$.
 This $S^*$ will be the extended element.

 \begin{lemma} Let $({\bf S},U)$ be a well-formed pair.
 Let ${\bf S^*}$ be the subset of ${\bf S}$ consisting of all $S$ such that $\gamma(S)<1$.
 Let $\alpha$ be an optimal solution for $LP({\bf S},U)$.
 Then $\weight(\alpha) \leq \weight(\gamma)+\sum_{S \in {\bf S^*}} (1-\gamma(S))$. \end{lemma}